Internship Abroad: Blog

-Starting the GIP in the Audit team at Deloitte’s McLean office
+Starting the internship in the Audit team at Deloitte’s McLean office

-For me, the Global Internship Program started in the offices of Deloitte’s Düsseldorf member firm.
+For me, the internship started in the offices of Deloitte’s Düsseldorf member firm.
 After getting continuous support with visas, travel planning, accommodation and other administrative tasks, it was nice to finally be able to meet the German Recruiting and Talent Management team in person.
-After a brief presentation of the GIP, we even had the chance to meet one of the managing directors of Deloitte Germany – Christopher Nürk.
+After a brief presentation of the internship abroad, we even had the chance to meet one of the managing directors of Deloitte Germany – Christopher Nürk.
 Our kick-off workshop ended with a delicious dinner at one of the famous Gehry buildings, which are close to Düsseldorf’s hip old town.
-Soon afterwards, the GIP started and we were sent to Deloitte member firms in Brazil and the USA.
+Soon afterwards, the internship started and we were sent to Deloitte member firms in Brazil and the USA.